-The opening module is a short brief overview of the course and what to expect.
-Chris shows us in another video his store that is supposedly making $500,000 but you never see any real proof so we can only take his word for it (or can/should we?)
+The opening module is an overview of the course and what to expect.
+In another video you get to see his store that has supposedly made $500,000 to date.

-The finak video discusses the differences, benefits and costs to starting either a General, Niche or One Product Store.
+The final video discusses the differences, benefits and costs to starting either a General, Niche or One Product Store.

 Module 2: Finding a Winning Product

 The second module aims to teach us how to find winning (profitable) products.
-Strangely there is little mention and no videos on researching a niche which is of equal importance if not more important than the products you decide to sell.
+Strangely there is little mention of a video showing how to research a niche which is of equal importance if not more important than the products you decide to sell.

-Chris runs over some of the things to look for in a winning product – reputable suplier, high mark-up potential, effective and quicker shipping options etc.
+Videos cover some of the things to look for in a winning product – reputable supplier, high mark-up potential, effective and quicker shipping options etc.

 You then learn a couple of free and paid methods to look for products using platforms like Facebook and Instagram.

-The Paid methods are by using online software which in my opinion and experience is not really worth it.
-AliExpress and a lot of other free tools and sites can provide a good insight into winning products.
-You don’t want to necessarily spend what could be your ad budget on tools you do not even need.
+The Paid methods are by using online software which may incur additional expense and cost.
+Free methods, including browsing AliExpress can provide a good insight into winning products.
+You don’t need to spend on what can later be used for your ad budget

 Module 3: Building Your Online Store

-Consider that a free theme is recommended with limited customization and the recommended apps are likely to incur a monthly recurring charge.
-You can actually get a premium high converting theme that has these and other conversion boosting apps included in the one off payment (only $97) which is highly recommended.
-Even if you decide to get Chris’ course you should definitely consider this theme.
+It appears that a free theme is recommended, but consider these are likely to have limited customization and any of the premium apps and store functionality will likely incur a monthly recurring charge.
+You can actually get a premium high converting theme that has these and other conversion boosting apps included in the one off payment (only $97) which is what I would recommend instead.
+Even if you do decide to get Chris’ course you should definitely consider this theme.

-You also learn what a good store looks like (example provided) and then skme technical training on how to register a domain and align it to your store.
+You also learn what a good store looks like (example provided) and then some technical training on how to register a domain and align it to your store.